andestech/buildroot-external/readme.txt

 Result of the build
 -------------------

-After building, you should obtain these files:
+After building, you should obtain the following files:

   output/images/
   +-- Image